OSGeo/gdal/doc/source/programs/gdal2tiles.rst

 .. option:: --tiledriver=<DRIVER>

   Which output driver to use for the tiles, determines the file format of the tiles.
-  Currently PNG and WEBP are supported.
+  Currently PNG, WEBP and JPEG (JPEG added in GDAL 3.9) are supported.
 Default is PNG.
-  Additional configuration for the WEBP driver are documented below.
+  Additional configuration for the WEBP and JPEG drivers are documented below.

   .. versionadded:: 3.6